e-j-w/SpecFitter/README.md

 ## Usage notes

-* Preferences are stored in a plaintext configuration file at `$HOME/.config/jf3/jf3.conf`.
+* Preferences are stored in a plaintext configuration file on a per-user basis at `$HOME/.config/jf3/jf3.conf`.
 * When running the program from the command line, it is possible to automatically open files by specifying the filename(s) as arguments (eg. `jf3 /path/to/file1 /path/to/file2`).
 * After fitting a spectrum, the onscreen fit can be cleared using the right mouse button.